Suvratbajpai/Devheat_Beta_The_Compilers/README.md

 ## Code Quality  📝

+- our frontend code is clearner and is written such that HackedIn provides simpler User interface for the users.

-- Our backend code is meticulously crafted, adhering to the MVC (Model-View-Controller) architecture.
+- Our backend code is crafted adhering to the MVC (Model-View-Controller) architecture.
 This ensures scalability and maintainability while promoting clean and efficient code. 🏗️

 - One of our standout features is dynamic hackathon integration.
 By dynamically fetching hackathon information through APIs instead of relying on static data, we're already taking a significant step toward achieving the first scope of addition, what misses is a frontend code ! we'll add it soon. ✨